Baqaisooo/Online-Scientific-Journalism-Platform/README.md

 # to use this web app, you have to follow these steps:

-### at the beginning we recommend you to make virtual environment for this project
+### at the beginning we recommend you to make a virtual environment for this project
 `virtualenv <environment_name> --no-site-packages`

 **environment_name **=> name it what ever you want

 ### activate the environment

 ### back to the <environment_name> file.
-Now get this project py downloading or cloning it but the unzipped folder that directly contain project folders and files here
+Now get this project by downloading or cloning it but the unzipped folder that directly contains project folders and files here

 ### Now run this to get all dependencies
 `pip install -r requirements.txt`